 7:30 am from Mazama to Winthrop (and then to Cub Creek)

-8:00 am from Winthrop (Town Trailhead) to Cub Creek
+8:00 am from Winthrop (Spring Creek Ranch Trailhead) to Cub Creek

-10:00 am from Winthrop (Town Trailhead) to Mazama Community Center
+10:00 am from Winthrop (Spring Creek Ranch Trailhead) to Mazama Community Club

-11:00 am Departs from Mazama Community Center to Winthrop (Town Trailhead)
+11:00 am Departs from Mazama Community Club to Winthrop (Spring Creek Ranch Trailhead)